Mandriva Linux

-Mandriva Linux (a fusion of the French distribution Mandrake Linux and the Brazilian distribution Conectiva Linux) is a discontinued Linux distribution developed by Mandriva S.A.
+Mandriva Linux, a fusion of the French distribution Mandrake Linux and the Brazilian distribution Conectiva Linux, is a discontinued Linux distribution developed by Mandriva S.A.

 Each release lifetime was 18 months for base updates (Linux, system software, etc.) and 12 months for desktop updates (window managers, desktop environments, web browsers, etc.).
 Server products received full updates for at least five years after their release.

 The last release of Mandriva Linux was in August 2011.
 Most developers who were laid off went to Mageia.
 Later on, the remaining developers teamed up with community members and formed OpenMandriva, a continuation of Mandriva.

 History

 The first release of Mandrake was based on Red Hat Linux (version 5.1) and K Desktop Environment 1 in July 1998.
 After that, it moved away from the Red Hat standard and Red Hat inspiration and influence on its own design and implementation, and became a completely separate distribution.
-Mandriva included a number of original tools that make system configuration less difficult.
-Mandriva Linux was the brainchild of Gaël Duval, who wanted to focus on ease of use for new users.
+Mandrake included a number of original tools that make system configuration less difficult.
+It was the brainchild of Gaël Duval, who wanted to focus on ease of use for new users.

 This goal was met as Mandrake Linux gained a reputation as "one of the easiest to install and user-friendly Linux distributions".
-At this time Internet Explorer held a dominant share of the web browser market, and Microsoft a near monopoly in operating systems.
-Mandrake Linux earned praise as a Linux distribution that users could use all the time, without dual booting into Windows for compatibility with web sites or software unavailable under Linux.
+Mandrake Linux earned praise as a Linux distribution that users could use all the time, without dual booting into Microsoft Windows for compatibility with web sites or software unavailable under Linux.
 CNET called the user experience of Mandrake Linux 8.0 the most polished available at that time.

 Duval became the co-founder of Mandrakesoft, but was laid off from the company in 2006 along with many other employees.